MichaelOsarumwense/Treasure-Hair-Collections/README.md

 ## UX

 This project is part of my Code Institute Full Stack Software Development studies, specifically the Full Stack Frameworks module.
-The purpose of the project was to create a website for an online watch shop where the company can displays their products for the customers.
+The purpose of this project was to create an online hair shop where anyone can simply purchase good quality hair and products comfortably using their phones or PC.
 This website is designed in a simple and efficient way for the customers to have a smooth and pleasant shopping experience.

 ## User Stories